bveina/Rigol-Scope-Snap/readme.md

 ![Successfully Connected](/images/OnConnect.PNG)

+## Options menu
+The Options Menu can change how the UI appears and how the Image Appears.
+* Invert - Uses the Scopes Invert Function to provide a white background.
+This is the default, as it looks better in reports.
+* Grayscale - makes the image only shades of black and white...thats it.
+* Live - Enables or Disables Wide mode.
+* Show Buttons - adds/removes a toolbox of buttons on the left side.
+* Show Right Panel - adds/removes the connection panel on the right side of the screen.
+* Advanced Panel - Manually Communicate via the SCPI interface (ascii only, no TMC or raw packets.)

 ## Saving Images (Shortcut: Ctrl+S)
 Saving the currently shown image can be accomplished in several ways:
 * The _Save_ button on the bottom right.